OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

     </html>
     ```

-5. Create a file in the root of the project called popup.js.
+4. Create a file in the root of the project called popup.js.
-6. Add the following code to popup.js.
+5. Add the following code to popup.js.
 Note:
    - *Every page that calls APIs in the Office.JS library must assign a function to the `Office.initialize` property.* If no initialization is needed, then the function can have an empty body, but the property must not be left undefined, assigned to null or to a non-function value.
-Take a look at the app.js file in the project root for another example.
-The code that makes the assignment must run before any calls to Office.JS; hence the assignment is frequrently in a Immediately Invoked Function Expression in a script file that is loaded by the page, as it is in this case.
+For an example, see the app.js file in the project root.
+The code that makes the assignment must run before any calls to Office.JS; hence the assignment is in a script file that is loaded by the page, as it is in this case.
    - The jQuery `ready` function is called inside the `initialize` method.
 It is an almost universal rule that the loading, initializing, or bootstrapping code of other JavaScript libraries should be inside the `Office.initialize` function.

     ```js